UK toolkit for US SMEs

 5. Trademarks

-A trademark distinguishes the goods and services of one trader from those of others.
-This can be through a word, phrase, logo, shape, colour, sound, aspects of packaging, or any combination of these.
-Registered trademarks can be identified by the ® symbol.
-If your mark is registered in the US you can use the ® symbol prior to application for a UK trademark.
+Registered trade marks can be identified by the ® symbol, to show that it’s yours and warn others against using it.
+If your mark is registered in the US, you can use the ® symbol prior to application for a UK trade mark.
 It is worth noting that it is an offence in the UK to use this symbol on a mark that is not registered anywhere in the world for the relevant goods or services.

-In the UK, trademarks are registered for a fee by the Intellectual Property Office and can be registered in as little as three months from the date of filing.
-They can be renewed every ten years, and can be renewed indefinitely.
+In the UK, trade marks are registered for a fee by the Intellectual Property Office and can be registered in as little as three months from the date of filing.
+They can be renewed every ten years and can be renewed indefinitely.

-The law of ‘passing off’ prevents someone representing their products or services as being those of someone else (including unregistered marks).This does not give that person monopoly over the appearance or look and feel of a product, but is instead designed to prevent misrepresentation to the public when sold.
+The law of ‘passing off’ prevents someone representing their products or services as being those of someone else (including unregistered marks).This does not give that person monopoly over the appearance or look and feel of a product but is instead designed to prevent misrepresentation to the public when sold.

 In order to succeed in a ‘passing-off’ case, a claimant has to prove: